Wade’s 101: Haiku retrospective 52

 every misfortune he could

-create from nothing. - the old batch of cars
+6. the old batch of cars

 Who wants this year’s lame